TheTimelessX/fragrant/README.md

 + usage: string -> the main and basic usage of your project, it depends on sensitivity mode .

++ emitUndefineds: boolean -> if a value was undefined it would emit it (if emitUndefineds was true)

 + sensitivity: high | low -> if you set sensitivity on high, it will log the usage banner when no argument inputted, but low wont log anything .

 ## Listening Modes